zammyemprende/customer-front/README.md

 ## Requirements
 1. Install Node.js LTS (v18.16.0) or later and Angular CLI (v13) or later.
 2. Optional: Clone and start the backend of the [customer-back](https://github.com / sotobotero / customer-back) application, if you don't have the backend, the application will only load the front but will have no connection to a backend.

 ## Installation
+1. Clone the repository
+2. Enter the project folder
-1. Install npm packages with the command npm install.
+3. Install npm packages with the command npm install.
-2. Run the command ng serve --configuration=production for a development server.
+4. Run the command ng serve --configuration=production for a development server.
 Navigate to http://localhost:4200/customers.
 The application will reload automatically if any of the source files are changed.